eltonjuan/rollie/README.md

 # Rollie

 Rollie is a super-simple, small (some might even call it cute) Dust helper to aid with [Rollbar](https://www.rollbar.com) integration.
+Rollie provides a simple way to include the client Rollbar snippet in your application.

 Named after an amazing baseball player with an amazing mustache.

 ## Installation
 ```bash